 Grade Levels Served

-Beehive Science & Technology Academy opened in 2005, and currently serves students in grades seven through twelve.
+Beehive Science & Technology Academy opened in 2005, and currently serves students in grades six through twelve.

 Beehive Science Technology Academy encourages its teachers and parents to make home visits to their students to establish a better communication between home and school.
 Home visits are voluntary for both Beehive Science Technology Academy teachers and parents.
 We make home visits for the following reasons;

 All students receive free tutoring from the faculty and from volunteers from area universities.
 Tutoring will be available as part of the Beehive Science Technology Academy after-school program and will be adjusted to fit individual student needs to maximize each student’s potential.
 Thus, some students may require tutoring one afternoon a week, whereas others may require daily tutoring.
 Because tutoring does not occur during the regular class time, it is not considered as part of the instruction requirement and will not be used to support the apportionment claim.

 The free tutoring program will also benefit students who are not classified as low achievers.
 Tutors will be available for students performing at or above grade level upon request.
 These free tutoring sessions generally will occur after school, but some may be scheduled on the weekends, depending on student and parent preferences.

 Beehive Science Technology Academy will encourage teachers to increase their level of attention to each student individually.
 Twice a semester, teachers will fill out a student progress report form and discuss student progress with other teachers, parents, and tutors.
 They will also provide a brief summary of their methodology and supplementary efforts, such as after-school tutoring and meetings with parents, that they are using to help students reach their maximum potential.
 In some classes, whenever appropriate, tutors will help individual groups (or individual students) to increase the degree of individual attention.
 Labs can be good examples in this context.
 While students are doing experiments in groups of two, tutors and the teacher will deal with each group as needed.